ADORSYS-GIS/openstack/tutorials/docs/boot_docs.md

 ![text](./images/img22.png)

-From now you can enjoy your ubuntu server 24.04 LTS installation.
+From now you can enjoy your Ubuntu server 24.04 LTS installation.
 If you are new to ubuntu server, we'd recommend reading the [server guide](https://documentation.ubuntu.com/server/)

 ## Security measures